Back to blog

 What treaties are not: they're not tax elimination tools.
 They allocate taxing rights between two countries and reduce double taxation.
 They won't help you pay zero tax — they help you avoid paying twice.

-The Five Core Tax Treaty Strategies
+Five Core Tax Treaty Mechanisms

 1. Reduced Withholding on Passive Income